 In the case of dual uplinks, the Rx core requirements for dual band 4C-HSDPA are specified with the farthest and closest dual UL carrier frequencies (if different) to the corresponding DL band for each band (where dual uplinks are available).
 The UE transmit power for the requirements with the closest dual UL carrier frequencies is adjusted (reduced) to meet the requirements with the farthest dual UL carrier frequencies within [1] dB.
 If the UE transmit power for both cases are the same, and the requirements in each DL band are within [1] dB with both cases, the requirements are specified only with the closest dual UL carrier frequencies for that band.

-The 4C-HSDPA Rx core requirements with dual uplinks are specified for in-band blocking, narrow-band blocking, intermodulation and narrow-band intermodulation
+The 4C-HSDPA Rx core requirements with dual uplinks are specified for in-band blocking, narrow-band blocking, intermodulation and narrow-band intermodulation.

-.
+The UEs supporting specific dual-band configurations, defined in Table 5.0aA and Table 5.0aC in TS 25.101, have an additional front-end complexity compared to UEs supporting only single band operation.
+This additional complexity affects the performance even when the dual-band capable UE operates in a single band mode (for these particular bands).
+In particular, for the single band receiver core requirements with dual uplinks (expressed with absolute input levels), the < HS-PDSCH_Ec > and < Îor > are allowed to be increased by the same amount as the assumed insertion loss increase used to derive the dual-band requirements.
+This is captured in Table 7.12 and Table 7.13 in TS 25.101.

 References